DigitalNZ/supplejack_harvester/README.md

 bundle install
 yarn
 cp config/application.yml.example config/application.yml

 # Update the values config/application.yml
+# ActiveRecord encryption keys can be generated with:
+bin/rails db:encryption:init

+# Secret key base can be generated with:
+bin/rails secret

+# OTP encryption keys can be generated with:
+openssl rand -base64 10 | base64

 # Create the database and run the migrations
 bin/rails db:create